-May also provide some pain relief in the immediate postoperative analgesia, may abolish some of the stress response Expect respiratory depression requiring artificial ventilation during anesthesia and careful observation of ventilation postoperatively is
+May also provide some pain relief in the immediate postoperative period anesthesia and careful observation of ventilation postoperatively is

-Moderate Dose-2 to 20 mcg/kg (0.002 to 0.02 mg/kg) (0.04 to 0.4 mL/kg).
-For use in more major surgical procedures, in addition to adequate

-High dose-20 to 50 mcg/kg (0.02 to 0.05 mg/kg) (0.4 to 1 mL/kg).
-For open heart surgery and certain more complicated neurosurgical and orthopedic procedures where surgery is more prolonged, and the stress response to surgery would be detrimental to the well-being of
+Moderate Dose-2 mcg/kg to 20 mcg/kg For use in more major surgical procedures, in addition to adequate orthopedic procedures where surgery is more prolonged, and the stress response to surgery would be detrimental to the well-being of the patient.
 In conjunction with nitrous oxide/oxygen has been shown to attenuate the stress response as defined by increased levels of circulating growth hormone, catecholamine, ADH and prolactin.

+Expect respiratory depression requiring artificial ventilation durin

+For open heart surgery and certain more complicated neurosurgical and

-Expect the need of postoperative ventilation and observation due to extended post-operative respiratory depression.
+Expect the need of postoperative ventilation and observation due to